July 24 – 26, 2023

 The Bochum Early Career Researchers Workshop is an annual event by and for graduate students and early career researchers.
 We provide a platform where people entering the academic job market have the opportunity not only for in-depth feedback on their work, but also for personal engagement and career advice from respected senior academics.
 Our workshop gives an opportunity for accepted speakers to be paired with other early career researchers working on a related topic.
 The paired researchers receive each other’s papers in advance, prepare detailed commentaries, and present online where they receive feedback from other members of the academia.
-The workshop will also include a number of slots for socialising and networking, as well as a “Fail Academy” session, where we will be sharing our stories of perseverance and resilience in the academic world.
+The workshop will also include a number of slots for socialising and networking, as well as a “Surviving in Academia” session, where we will be sharing our stories of perseverance and resilience in the academic world.

 We invite papers in philosophy of mind and cognitive science, broadly understood.
 Possible topics include, but are not limited to: